 Our quarterly operating results have fluctuated in the past, and we believe they will continue to do so in the future.
-Our operating results may fluctuate due to the level of success of our commercial efforts and resulting revenues, as well as the variable nature of our operating expenses as a result of the timing and magnitude of expenditures.
-In one or more future periods, our results of operations may fall below the expectations of securities analysts and investors.
+Our operating results may fluctuate due to the impact of the COVID-19 or a future pandemic, the level of success of our commercial efforts and resulting revenues, as well as the variable nature of our operating expenses as a result of the timing and magnitude of expenditures.
+For example, due to the impact of the COVID-19 pandemic, product revenues in the second quarter of 2020 for ONPATTRO were less than originally forecast.
+In addition, in one or more future periods, our results of operations may fall below the expectations of securities analysts and investors.
 In that event, the market price of our common stock could substantially decline.